microsoft/WhatTheHack/030-EventDrivenFHIRPatientSearch/Coach/readme.md

 - Build a web-app for your patient search API to lookup a patient
    - Your app should display patient records in pages of 10
    - Your app should include a search box that calls the indexer API
-   - Include any other clever UI features to improve the user experience.
+   - Include any other clever UI features to improve the user experience
 - Deploy your web-app to Azure App Services